Larry Trader

-Lawrence Jerome Trader (born July 7, 1963) is a Canadian former professional ice hockey defenceman.
-He played a handful of games at the NHL level, but is mostly known for his high scoring in the American Hockey League and overseas.
+Lawrence Jerome Trader (July 7, 1963 – September 4, 2024) was a Canadian professional ice hockey defenceman.
+He played a handful of games at the NHL level, but was mostly known for his high scoring in the American Hockey League and overseas.
 He last played for Varese Hockey Club in Italy.
-He is the cousin of former NHL player Jim Peplinski.
+He was the cousin of former NHL player Jim Peplinski.

 Professional career

 Minor league hockey

 Trader was born in Barry's Bay, Ontario.
 Growing up playing hockey, Trader developed into a mobile defenceman with a great shot from the blueline.
 He attracted a lot of attention playing Junior hockey for the Gloucester Rangers of the CJHL.
 In the 1979–80 season, Trader scored 33 points in 50 games as a defenceman and was named CJHL Best Midget-Age Player and invited to the All-star team.
 His scoring numbers were impressive and the London Knights picked Trader with their 1st pick (3rd overall) to join their team for the 1980–81 season.
 In the OHL, Trader continued to put up big numbers and the NHL took notice.
 The Detroit Red Wings drafted Trader with their 3rd pick (86 overall) in the 1981 NHL draft.
 After being selected by the Red Wings, Trader remained on the Knights to develop and he responded by putting up his largest numbers to date.
 In 68 games that season, Trader scored 19 goals and 37 assists to go along with 161 penalty minutes.
 With impressive numbers now on his resume, Trader was asked to play for Team Canada in the 1983 World Junior Championships.
-Scoring five points in the tough 7-game series, The Red Wings felt Trader was finally ready for the NHL.
+Scoring five points in the tough 7-game series, the Red Wings felt Trader was finally ready for the NHL.